AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 # What Is a Load Test?

 - It's literally a test that puts network load on your system
-- Usually simulating traffic beyond that you are expecting to receive, and observe whether the system will cope
+- Like any other test (e.g. a unit test), you define your expectations and assert whether the result is acceptable
+- There's a few different types of load test...

 ---